Skip to content

 FIB is a decentralized network that enables the secure sharing and analysis of data related to fraud events.

-Authorized participants—peers—can submit information about suspected or confirmed fraudulent activities to the FIB network, where it is recorded on the blockchain.
+Authorized participants—peers and users—can submit information about suspected or confirmed fraudulent activities to the FIB network, where it is recorded on the blockchain.
 The submitted information can include details such as origin identifiers (e.g., IP addresses), the type of event, the exact time the event occurred, etc.

-By sharing this information and collaborating with other peers in the network, contributors can help prevent future fraudulent activities.
-In return for their contributions, peers can earn rewards in the form of credit tokens.
+By sharing this information and collaborating with other peers on the network, contributors can help prevent future fraudulent activities.
+In return for their contributions, peers and their users can earn rewards in the form of digital credits, called tokens.

 Data on the network